chrisabrams/node-http-server-boilerplate/README.md

 	npm install

-Now you can test it out by running
+Now you can start the server by running

 	npm start